 We are seeking candidates with knowledge and/or experience in:

-Qualified candidates should send a cover letter and resume to HR@delart.org.
+Qualified candidates should send a cover letter, resume, and salary requirements to HR@delart.org.

 The Delaware Art Museum is pleased to offer an annual Curatorial Fellowship.
 This two-month Fellowship is intended for graduate students working towards a Museum career.
 This Fellowship honors Alfred Appel, Jr., a leading scholar of American Studies and a collector of modern prints and photographs.